What is Credit Insurance?

 Credit insurance is an insurance policy that covers to pay existing debts of the policyholder in case of death, disability, insolvency or loss of employment of the insured or due to any other reasons covered in an insurance policy.

-- This policy covers the risk of credit i.e., debt repayment of the policyholder in case of death, disability, loss of employment, or any other reason.
-There are various types of policies that cover the various types of risks like life insurance, disability insurance, property insurance, trade insurance, etc. The company charge premium based on the amount covered and the type of risk covered.
+- This policy covers the risk of credit, i.e., debt repayment of the policyholder in case of death, disability, loss of employment, or any other reason.
+There are various types of policies that cover the different types of risks, like life insurance, disability insurance, property insurance, trade insurance, etc. The company charge premium based on the amount covered and the type of risk covered.

-- As the debt changes, the premium amount also changes this is applicable in case of loan or trade creditors.
-When a company or business entity obtains insurance it is called trade credit insurance which protects against customer insolvency.
+- As the debt changes, the premium amount also changes; this is applicable in loans or trade creditors.
+When a company or business entity obtains insurance, it is called trade credit insurance, which protects against customer insolvencyInsolvencyInsolvency is when the company fails to fulfill its financial obligations like debt repayment or inability to pay off the current liabilities.
+Such financial distress usually occurs when the entity runs into a loss or cannot generate sufficient cash flow..
 The insurance company will pay the amount to the creditors or lenders in case of event occurred.

 How does it Work?

 - It covers the risk of repayment of debt.
-As any type of transaction require the security of money and so the policy of credit insurance increases the business growth and creditability in the market.
-Creditors want to sell goods to those who give a guarantee of payment and similarly lenders or banks give easy loans to those whose security is strong and risk of non-repayment is low.
+As any transaction require the security of money, and so the policy of credit insurance increases the business growth and creditability in the market.
+Creditors want to sell goods to those who give a guarantee of payment, and similarly, lenders or banks provide easy loans to those whose security is vital, and the risk of non-repayment is low.

 - To cover all types of risks, the policy provides risk coverage by securing the debt.
-Policyholders have to decide which type of risk it wants to cover like life insurance, disability insurance, property insurance or trade insurance, etc. Insurance company to decide premium according to the amount insured and risk covered.
+Policyholders have to decide which kind of trouble it wants to cover like life insurance, disability insurance, property insurance or trade insurance, etc. Insurance company to choose premium according to the amount insured and risk covered.
 Policyholders then have to pay the premium and agree to the terms of the insurance company.

-- In case of occurrence of an uncertain event for which policy is taken, the policyholder or his representative or legal heir has to approach the insurance company by submitting the proof of debt.
-After this Insurance Company has to verify the debts and pay the amount to the creditor on behalf of the policyholder and the amount cannot be more than the amount covered in the policy.
+- In case of an uncertain event for which policy is taken, the policyholder or his representative or legal heir has to approach the insurance company by submitting the proof of debt.
+After this Insurance Company has to verify the obligations and pay the amount to the creditor on behalf of the policyholder, and the amount cannot be more than the amount covered in the policy.

 Types of Credit Insurance

-- Credit Life Insurance: In this case, the company will pay the debt i.e., outstanding balance to the creditor on the death of policyholders so that the loved ones of policyholders don’t have to worry.
+- Credit Life Insurance: In this case, the company will pay the debt, i.e., outstanding balance to the creditor on the death of policyholders.
+The loved ones of policyholders don’t have to worry.

-- Credit Disability Insurance: If a policyholder suffers from any disability for a certain period covered by policy terms then the insurance company will pay the amount due or covered whichever is lower to the creditor or lender after verification of claim and disability.
+- Credit Disability Insurance: If a policyholder has any disability for a certain period covered by policy terms, then the insurance company will pay the amount due or covered.
+Whichever is lower to the creditor or lender after verification of claim and disability.

-- Credit Unemployment Insurance: In case the policyholder remains unemployed for the period as per terms of the policy then the insurance company will pay the amount of debt on behalf of the policyholder by verifying the unemployment status and proof of claim.
+- Credit Unemployment Insurance: If the policyholder remains unemployed for the period as per terms of the policy, then the insurance company will pay the debt on behalf of the policyholder by verifying the unemployment status and proof of claim.

 - Credit Property Insurance: It protects the personal property from being destroyed, theft, etc. it also covers the debt repayment to the lender in case of loan taken.